Swedist/about_me/README.md

 # RESUME
 Here is some info about me and my education :)

 This summer I have graduated from St. Petersburg State University of Economics (SPbSUE) with a degree in production management.
-I have been studing ds field since September 2020.
+I have been studying ds field since September 2020.
 Now I work as ds.
 In my work I am engaged in the following works:
 1) write an effective, readable code;
 2) realize ETL pipeline through orchestration platforms;
 3) EDA;